 - Collaborative & multi-cultural

 Our identity perfectly illustrates our primary creative process: a collaborative approach that opens the way for the ideas, skills, and cultures of each and every member of the team.
-With more than 40 employees, our team encompasses members ranging from English to French Canadians, to staff with backgrounds from all over the world bringing a wide range of culturally diverse talent to our collaborative.
+With more than 40 employees, our team encompasses members with Anglo- and Franco-Canadian roots, to staff with world-wide origins bringing a vast range of culturally diverse talent to our collaborative.

 Members are welcomed into the team for the richness they bring to the process.